Skip to main content

 Carved and painted folk art americana picture.

-In the Anthony Petullo Collection of Self-taught and Outsider Art.
+In the private Anthony Petullo Collection of Self-taught and Outsider Art.

 "Mary's works are some of my favorite pieces in a collection of